ragsns/javaone-cloudfoundry-hol/ex5/README.md

 cf scale -i=1 pcfdemo
 ```

-Let's scale the application out to 2 instances by using the following command.
+Let's *scale out* the application to 2 instances by using the following command.

 ```
 cf scale -i=2 pcfdemo